 Ladakh Inner Line Permits (ILP) are required for Indian Tourists, but foreigners require Ladakh Protected Area Permits (PAP).
 Tourists need these permits in Ladakh to visit the inner line places like Nubra Valley, Khardung La, Pangong Tso, Tso Moriri, Dah, Hanu Villages, Man, Merak, Nyoma, Loma Bend, Turtuk, Tyakshi, Chusul, Hanle, Digger La, Tangyar (for trekking only).

-You do not need any permits for traveling on Manali Leh Highway or Srinagar Leh Highway or Zanskar Valley.
+You do not need any permits to travel on Manali Leh Highway or Srinagar Leh Highway or Zanskar Valley.

 These permits are not required for residents of J&K state and children below the age of 12 years.
 They can visit the inner line region in Ladakh by showing/carrying a valid Photo Id proof.